Curriculum Vitae

 - M.S. in Mathematics, The Ohio State University, 2017

-- B.A. in “The Language of Mathematics”, New York University Gallatin School of Individualized Study, 2014
+- B.A., Cum Laude in “The Language of Mathematics”, New York University Gallatin School of Individualized Study, 2014

 - Asymmetric Cloning to Eavesdrop on BB84 Protocol: